wangguangya60/DNA-Seq-Analysis/README.md

 pileup do much filtering -Q -q -A, while depth does not

-## Tips about depth statistics - SAMTOOLS
+# Tips about depth statistics

+## samtools mpileup
 * samtools mpileup DEFAULT skip [[UNMAP,SECONDARY,QCFAIL,DUP] and only with [PROPER_PAIR] (this is not written in doc).
 * Note: -rf, -ff is not the same as samtools view -r, -f

+* samtools mpileup DEFAULT NOT "Double-counting coverage of overlapped read pairs".

+## samtools depth
+samtools depth DEFAULT skip [[UNMAP,SECONDARY,QCFAIL,DUP]
+* samtools depth NOT "Double-counting coverage of overlapped read pairs" if set base quality > 0; or use "-s" parameter.

+## samtools bedcov
 * samtools bedcov DEFAULT skip [UNMAP,SECONDARY,QCFAIL,DUP]
 * samtools multicov provide args for QC,duplicates filtering

+## deeptools
+* provide fragment coverage (proper for peak calling at e.g., nucleosome footprint, TSS, TFBS)

 * [a post explaining about this](https://www.biostars.org/p/195497/)